 Bees & Wasps

 Most people have experienced a bee or wasp sting at some point in their lives.
 Not only are bees and wasps annoying, but they can be responsible for serious health complications when they come into contact with humans.
-Being stung can be dangerous and unfortunately, bees and wasps have a tendency to get into homes.
-Infestations are common on properties, so if you are facing a bee or wasp infestation, call Wildlife X Team® at (855) WILDLIFE today to get rid of your problem quickly and effectively!
+Being stung can be dangerous if the stung person or animal is allergic, and unfortunately, bees and wasps have a tendency to get into homes.
+Stinging insect infestations are common on properties, so if you are facing a bee or wasp infestation, call Wildlife X Team® at (817) 431-3007 today to get rid of your problem quickly and effectively!

 More About Bees & Wasps

 The Africanized bee can only sting once and has the same venom as the European honey bee.
 However, the Africanized honey bees are a lot less predictable and more defensive than the European honey bees.
-The Africanized are more likely to defend a larger area around their hive, and they respond faster and in greater numbers than the European honey bee.
+A main difference between the two is the aggression and determination with which the Africanized honey bees will attack and pursue.
+The Africanized honey bees are also more likely to defend a larger area around their hive, and they respond faster and in greater numbers than the European honey bee.

 - Honey bees may make 10,000,000 trips to gather enough nectar to make a pound of honey.

-- Their activity for 1 pound of honey means a total distance flown of 50,000 plus miles and over 2,000,000 flowers visited.
+- Their activity for 1 pound of honey means a total distance flew of 50,000 plus miles and over 2,000,000 flowers visited.

 - Honeybee workers move to different jobs as they grow in the colony:

-- The term “honeymoon” used to be when a newly married couple was provided with enough honey wine to last them for the first month of their new life together.
+- Fun Fact: The term “honeymoon” used to be when a newly married couple was provided with enough honey wine to last them for the first month of their new life together.

 - China produces more honey from honey bees than any other country in the world.